-It really all took off for erin boyle when a Brooklyn Heights “super tiny studio apartment” came into the picture in 2011.
-The miniature space—it measured a whole 240 square feet—ignited her love for thoughtful living, and she started musing about the sustainable lifestyle on her blog Reading My Tea Leaves, which she began in 2009.
-Fast forward eight years, and she’s got a thriving site, a dedicated community of readers, and a book Simple Matters, which came out in 2016.
+It really all took off for Erin Boyle when her Brooklyn Heights super tiny studio apartment came into the picture in 2011.
+The miniature space—measuring a total 240 square feet—ignited her love for thoughtful living, and she started musing about the sustainable lifestyle on her blog Reading My Tea Leaves, which she began in 2009.
+Fast forward ten years, and she’s got a thriving site, a dedicated community of readers, and a book, Simple Matters, which came out in 2016.

 As Reading My Tea Leaves grows, Boyle is focused more and more on an arena that she feels has been overlooked by most outlets: writing about living simply for parents with small children.

 “I think that there is a lot of work to be done in that sphere, especially in the home and living realm,” says Boyle.
 “I field a lot of questions that reveal a lot of generalized anxiety about it.”
 She hopes to offer a counter-narrative than what she calls the “baby industrial complex”—this idea parents need so much stuff in order to raise their children in a happy, healthy way.
 Boyle believes that you don’t need to rearrange your home just because you have a young child.

 “I like to be able to offer a different perspective on that,” says Boyle. “[Having a child] doesn’t mean that your life becomes utterly chaotic.”

 Read more about the 2017 Design Blog Award winners:

 Introducing the Winners of the First-Ever Domino Design Blog Awards!

 How One Blogger Is Empowering Others to Do It Themselves

 The Bright, Colorful DIY World of Sugar and Cloth